Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 }
 ```

-### Customization and Advanced UI
-The appearance of components is fully customizable.
-Using Lightrail UI you can also attach event listeners to the components to respond to customer activity.

-Read on for more information on this usage.

 ### Lightrail UI

 Lightrail UI is a javascript library that powers Lightrail's Drop-in Gift Card solution.
 Lightrail UI makes it easy to embed drop-in components into your page, interact with them, and respond to customer activity.

+#### Customization and Advanced UI
+The appearance of components is fully customizable.
+Using Lightrail UI you can also attach event listeners to the components to respond to customer activity.

 #### Overview Example
 Here's a basic example of how you can add a Card Purchase Dialog to your page using the Lightrail UI library.